-With over $512 billion being spent on B2B events every year, knowing which events actually drove revenue is critical to deciding where to invest in attending or sponsoring next.
-But, there’s another often overlooked question when preparing an event marketing strategy – who should attend events?
+With over $512 billion being spent on B2B events every year, knowing which events actually drive revenue is critical in deciding where to invest in attending or sponsoring next.
+But, there’s another often overlooked question when preparing an event marketing strategy—who should attend events?

 Whether your team is five or fifty, this decision should not be blanketed across every event or based on individual performance KPIs.
 Focus on answering the three questions below to determine who should attend every event.

 Understanding who else is attending an event should be the foundation in deciding if that event if right for you in the first place.
 Don’t set your company up as a conference hopper that attends useless events where ROI goes down the drain.